NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 Some properties are defined at the global level; others are scoped to apply only to a specific member zone.
 This document defines a single mandatory global property in (#version).
 Member-specific properties are described in (#properties).

-Properties have a name combined with an associated RR type.
-Properties that have a name known to a catalog consumer, but the wrong RR type, SHOULD be ignored.

 More properties may be defined in future documents.

 ### Schema Version (`version` property) {#version}

 The catalog zone schema version is specified by an integer value embedded in a TXT RR named `version.$CATZ`.
 All catalog zones MUST have a TXT RRset named `version.$CATZ` with exactly one RR.

-Catalog consumers MUST NOT apply catalog zone processing to zones without the expected value in the `version.$CATZ` TXT RR, but they may be transferred as ordinary zones.
+Catalog consumers MUST NOT apply catalog zone processing to

+  - zones without the `version` property
+  - zones with a `version` property with more than one RR in the RRset
+  - zones with a `version` property without an expected value in the `version.$CATZ` TXT RR

+These conditions signify a broken catalog zone which MUST NOT be processed (see (#generalrequirements)).
+A clear error message about the precise condition which cause the catalog zone to be broken MUST be logged.

 For this memo, the value of the `version.$CATZ` TXT RR MUST be set to "2", i.e.:

 ``` dns-zone